sanger-cellular-informatics/Targeton-Designer/README.md

 Remember to use the exact names mentioned above.
 If a filter name is missing, it will not be applied (e.g., if only `"filters": {"duplicates": true}`, `"HAP1_variant"` will not be applied).

 If no user config file is passed, then the default `config/default_designer.config.json` will be applied.
-If a user config file is passed but it does not contain a `filters` key, then the filters from `config/default_designer.config.json` will be applied.
-If the user config file contains a `filters` key and no filters defined, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.
+If a user config file is passed, but it does not contain a `filters` key, then the filters from `config/default_designer.config.json` will be applied.
+If the user config file contains a `filters` key and no filters are defined, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.

 ##### 2.2.1.5 Applying ranking from the designer config file